SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 }
 ```

-#### Integration Deleted
+### Integration Deleted

-When an integration is deleted from a users account, the connector will be notified via an
+When an integration is deleted from a user's account, the connector is notified via an
 "integration deletion handler".
-Create a file called `integration-deleted.js` which will clean
+Create a file called `integration-deleted.js` to clean
-up connection information in our local database for the user.
+up connection information in our local database for the user:

 ```js
 const { deleteConnection } = require('../db')